TurBoss/blt/doc/treeview.rst

   occurs if there's no such binding) is returned.
 If both *cmdString* and *sequence* are missing then a list of all the event sequences for which bindings have been defined for *tagName*.

+*pathName* **column slide continue** *x*
+  Marks the distance to move the column title.  *X* is a screen coordinate relative to the widget's origin of the current pointer position.
+This coordinates and the one saved with a previous **column slide start** operation indicate how far to move the previously selected column.
+If it is moved more than 2/3 into the preceding or succeeding column, it exchanges position with that column.

+*pathName* **column slide isactive**
+  Indicates that current column is actively sliding between columns.
+The occurs when the mouse pointer has been moved a small distance from the initial slide anchor position.
+This is used to distinguish a sliding column from mouse clicking on a column.

+*pathName* **column slide isauto** *x*
+  Indicates that current column is outside of the currently viewed columns.
+  *X* is a screen coordinate relative to the widget's origin of the current pointer position.
+This is used to indicate that the columns should be auto-scrolled.

+*pathName* **column slide start** *colName x* Indicates that *colName* has possibly been selected for sliding.
+  *ColName* may be a column name, index, or tag, but may not represent more than one column.  *X* is a screen coordinate relative to the widget's origin of the current pointer position.
+It represents the anchor of the slide.
+If *colName* is moved more than 2/3 into the preceding or succeeding column, it exchanges position with that column.
+The x-coordinate is used with subsequent **column slide continue** operations to indicate how far *colName* has moved.

+*pathName* **column slide stop**
+  Stops moving the current column.
+The column is redrawn at its current location.

 *pathName* **column title activate** ?\ *columnName*\ ?
   Sets or gets the active title column.
 If no *columnName* argument is